gencorefacility/MAD/README.md

 ## Running the pipeline:
 Clone the git repository and edit the following parameters in the nextflow.config file:

-`params.ref`: path to reference genome fasta.
+`params.ref`: Path to reference genome fasta.
 BWA index, fasta index, and picard reference dictionary must exist in the same dir.

-`params.fcid`: unique name for this analysis (alphanumeric, no spaces)
+`params.fcid`: Unique name for this analysis (alphanumeric, no spaces)

-`params.outdir`: output path
+`params.outdir`: Output path

-`params.mut_model_vcf`: path to VCF file to build mutation model
+`params.mut_model_vcf`: Path to VCF file to build mutation model

 `params.error_model_fq_read1`: Read 1 of paired end fastq reads for error model